albhilazo/oop-bootcamp-boilerplate/README.md

 ## Chance kata steps

 1. “As a math student, I want to calculate the chance of getting a 6 when rolling a dice”
+2. “As a math student, I want to calculate the chance of not getting a 6 when rolling a dice”